 I know what you are thinking, why do we need all these permits?!
 Please allow us to explain these below.

 The Manaslu restricted permit is necessary as you entering a special region in Nepal.
 This is required by the government to preserve the area and probably carve down the tourists.
 The cost of the permit varies depending on the month you will be in the region and the number of days you will be in the area.
-If your travelling months are from September to November, the cost is about USD 70 for the first week per person plus USD 10 per day per person thereafter.
-If you are travelling in between December and August the cost is slightly cheaper at USD 50 for the first week per person, and USD 7 per day per person thereafter.
-The average total number of days for the Manaslu trekking is about 14 days, and you will likely need the restricted permit for about 8 or 9 days.
+If your traveling months are from September to November, the cost is about USD 100 for the first week per person plus USD 15 per day per person thereafter.
+If you are travelling in between December and August the cost is slightly cheaper at USD 75 for the first week per person, and USD 10 per day per person thereafter.
+The average total number of days for the Manaslu trekking is about 14 days, and you will likely need the restricted permit for about a week.
 Some trekkers chose to trek for 17 days

 , and if that is the case, there will be 10 days of special permit required.
 It's always a good idea to discuss this with your local travel agency to plan ahead or (Contact us

 ).
-As a rule of thumb, the restricted permit is USD 10 a day.
 We are not done yet and as mentioned above, you are also required to buy MCAP and ACAP.
-These are USD 20 a piece per person.
+These are roughly USD 27 (NPR 3,000) a piece per person.

 If you choose Tsum Valley trek as a side trip for your Manaslu trek